liquity/dev/README.md

 ### Issuance fee

-The issuance fee is charged on the LUSD drawn by the user and is added to the trove's LUSD debt.
+The issuance fee is charged on the LUSD drawn by the user and is added to the Trove's LUSD debt.

-When new LUSD are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawLUSD` or `adjustTrove`, an extra amount `LUSDFee` is minted, and an equal amount of debt is added to the user’s trove.
+When new LUSD are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawLUSD` or `adjustTrove`, an extra amount `LUSDFee` is minted, and an equal amount of debt is added to the user’s Trove.
 The `LUSDFee` is transferred to the staking contract, `LQTYStaking.sol`.

 ### Fee Schedule